SidhantUppal/Swift_iOS_Sample_Code/swift_sample_code-master/README.md

-Description:- This application is used to Measure the real world objects using the Apple AR kit.
+This application is used to Measure the real world objects using the Apple AR kit.
 Their are two files one is
 - ViewController.Swift: which is the main controller of the application and another is
 - SCNSphere+init.swift: which contain the logic of shape creation and distance calculation